mmbman/Katagiri/list.md

 title: "Talk List"
 ---

 This list reflects talks that are in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html).
-There are many more Katagiri Roshi talks that are not yet in the online archive.
+There are many talks that are not yet in the online archive.

 Go to: [1979](#1979) [1980](#1980) [1981](#1981) [1982](#1982) [1983](#1983) [1984](#1984) [1985](#1985) [1986](#1986) [1987](#1987) [1988](#1988) [1989](#1989)